Exploiting Intrinsic Kinematic Null Space for Supernumerary Robotic Limbs Control: Introduction

-The last category includes devices developed for training or rehabilitation purposes.
-In this case, the focus is not only on the achievement of an effective treatment \cite{bortole2015h2}, but also on the stimulation of the patient's active participation.
-Indeed, to encourage motor learning it is preferable to have systems that collaborate with the user rather than override the user's behaviour \cite{zhang2017nrel}.
+Supernumerary robotic limbs (SRLs) are wearable robotic devices designed to achieve human sensorimotor augmentation \cite{raisamo2019human}.
+Such devices enlarge the reachable workspace by adding artificial degrees of actuation to the human body, giving the possibility of performing more complex actions with increased strength, precision, and sensing capabilities.
+Differently from exoskeletons and exosuits, which are designed to mirror the kinematic structure of the body part on which they are worn and are used to empower human natural movements, SRLs represent additional degrees of freedom (DoFs) that need to be controlled independently from and/or simultaneously with biological limbs.

+In less than a decade, we have seen the development of SRLs with different usages (fingers, hands, arms, legs), actuation systems (fully actuated, underactuated), and design features (rigid/soft materials, level of anthropomorphism, etc) \cite{prattichizzo2021human}.
+Even if these devices are not naturally part of the body, an appropriate human-robot interface can allow to perceive them as a real extension of the user.
+Rossi et al. \cite{rossi2021emerging} discovered the emerging of new bioartificial corticospinal motor synergies using a robotic additional thumb, which suggests how our motor system is open to very quickly embody the supernumerary robotic finger into the user’s body schema.

+If adopted as technological support for service and assistance to people with disabilities, ease of use and ease of learning become fundamental requirements for guaranteeing device acceptance.
+For this class of users it is even more important to boost the user-device synergy and, consequently, reduce as much as possible the need of help to manage daily living.

-As a result of this analysis, it is possible to outline two different control strategies.
-From the user's viewpoint, they can be distinguished as \textit{non-autonomous} and \textit{autonomous}.
-Here, the term \textit{non-autonomous} will be used to mean an intentional and dedicated control which requires precise instructions from the user.
-As an example, the patient can activate an extra-finger through a push button placed on a ring worn on the healthy hand \cite{hussain2017soft}.
-On the contrary, the term \textit{autonomous} will be used to describe a control law which is able to adapt the system functioning to the user's will without receiving explicit commands.
-This is usually represented by a control signal associated to an action which is not clearly distinguishable from those required by the target task.
-For instance, an exoskeleton supporting the wearer's gait should follow the intention of walking without waiting for specific instructions on when to make a step.
+The more intuitive is the control strategy, the faster is the embodiment of the supernumerary limb \cite{umezawa2022bodily}.
+Functional and user-based control techniques are thus key factors for encouraging users to take advantage of this technology rather than perceiving it as a source of frustration.
+From the user's point of view, it is possible to distinguish two different control strategies: \textit{non-autonomous} and \textit{autonomous}.
+In this paper we will focus on \textit{non-autonomous} control, which refers to an intentional and dedicated control with detailed instructions from the user.
+For instance, the user opens or closes a supernumerary robotic finger by pressing a push button embedded on a ring worn on the healthy hand as in \cite{hussain2017soft}.
+With \textit{autonomous} control, we indicate instead a control signal which adapts to the user actions without receiving explicit instructions.
+As an example, the exoskeleton supporting the wearer's gait should follow the intention to walk without waiting for specific commands on when to take a step.